bOpili/Portal/README.md

-# Portal wuth inertia and vue
+# Portal with inertia and vue